-As indicated in Table 3, hazard assessment is carried out at various scales, and the methods for hazard assessment are determined by the type of hazard and by the availability of input data (See table 4).
-This section will discuss the main approaches for hazard assessment used at the various geographic scales indicated in Table 3.
+As indicated in Table 3, hazard assessment is carried out at various scales, and the methods for hazard assessment are determined by the type of hazard and by the availability of input data (Table 4).
+This section discusses the main approaches for hazard assessment used at various geographic scales

-3.3.1 Global Hazard Assessment
+3.10.3.3.1 Global hazard assessment

-It is evident from Table 3 that there are hazardous events that encompass large areas such as windstorms, drought, earthquakes, and tsunamis.
-Therefore, the hazard assessments must utilize a global or international mapping scale.
-For instance, the Global Seismic Hazard Mapping Project (GSHAP, 1999), a demonstration project of the UN/International Decade of Natural Disaster Reduction, was conducted in the 1992-1998 period with the goal of improving global standards in seismic-hazard assessment.
-The GSHAP produced regional seismic-hazard maps for most parts of the world, that display the global seismic hazard as peak ground acceleration (PGA) with a 10% chance of exceedance in 50 years, corresponding to a return period of 475 years.
-The procedure involved the identification of seismo-tectonic zones in which earthquake characteristics were analyzed from historic earthquake databases.
-For each point, seismic hazard is then analyzed using modules, such as SEISRISK (Arnold, 1989).
+Hazardous events can encompass large areas such as windstorms, drought, earthquakes, and tsunamis.
+Therefore, global or international hazard assessment is required.
+For example, the Global Seismic Hazard Mapping Project (GSHAP, 1999), a demonstration project of the UN/International Decade of Natural Disaster Reduction, was conducted in the 1992-1998 period with the goal of improving global standards in seismichazard assessment.
+The GSHAP produced regional seismichazard maps for most parts of the world that display the global seismic hazard as peak ground acceleration (PGA) with a 10% chance of exceedance in 50 years, corresponding to a return period of 475 years.
+The procedure involves the identification of seismo-tectonic zones in which earthquake characteristics were analyzed from historic earthquake databases.
+For each point, seismic hazard is then analyzed using modules (Arnold, 1989).

-For windstorms international databases exist for tropical cyclones, in different parts of the world.
-For the North Atlantic region for example, the HURDAT database (Jarvinen et al., 1984) contains all historic Hurricane tracks.
-Windstorm-hazard models generate a set of stochastic events based on historical and modelled windstorm tracks, with parameters on intensity, size and shape.
-For each simulated track, data is calculated for wind velocity together with associated levels of storm surge, and rainfall intensities using empirical relations (Mouton and Nordbeck, 2003).
+For windstorms, international databases exist for tropical cyclones in different parts of the world.
+For the North Atlantic region, for example, the HURDAT database (Jarvinen et al., 1984) contains all historic Hurricane tracks.
+Windstorm-hazard models generate a set of stochastic events based on historical and modeled windstorm tracks, with parameters on intensity, size, and shape.
+For each simulated track, data are calculated for wind velocity together with associated levels of storm surge, and rainfall intensities using empirical relations (Mouton and Nordbeck, 2003).
 Areas that may inundate due to tidal changes are mapped using a DEM in coastal zones (Lavelle et al., 2003).
-Drought-hazard assessment at an international level is carried out using monthly average precipitation data (e.g., the Weighted Anomaly of Standardized Precipitation (WASP) developed by the International Research Institute for Climate and Society (IRI), computed on a 2.5° x 2.5° grid (Lyon and Barnston, 2005)).
+Drought-hazard assessment at an international level is carried out using monthly average precipitation data (e.g., the Weighted Anomaly of Standardized Precipitation (WASP)) developed by the International Research Institute for Climate and Society (IRI), computed on a $2.5 \times 2.5$ ° grid (Lyon and Barnston, 2005).